Human Behavior and the Social Environment – SOWK 300

 Self-Ethnography: Research Analysis Assignment

-The student will complete at least 5 personal interviews or research activities in preparation for their Self-Ethnography: Personal Analysis Assignment and Self-Ethnography: Final Analysis Assignment.
+The student will complete 3 personal interviews or research activities in preparation for their Self-Ethnography: Personal Analysis Assignment and Self-Ethnography: Final Analysis Assignment.
 The purpose of the Self-Ethnography: Research Assignment is to help the student gain insight into their own early childhood and development by gathering information from other sources that they may not remember themselves.
-This assignment is completed within a provided template.
+This assignment is completed within a provided template and is not required to be in APA format.

 Self-Ethnography: Personal Analysis Assignment

-The student will complete a 4-6 page paper with the goal of understanding their story from a life course perspective.
+The student will complete a paper that is no more than no more than 5 pages including an APA formatted cover page, APA formatted reference page, and 2-3 pages of content with the goal of understanding their story from a life course perspective.
 They will practice integrating textbook theory with their own family to understand how an individual’s environment influences their psychosocial development.
+This assignment requires use of the course textbook and one additional journal article as cited sources.

 Self-Ethnography: Final Analysis Assignment

-The student will complete a 6-8 page paper with the goal of providing a thorough self-analysis, gaining greater self-understanding, reflecting on personal strengths, and developing a plan for future growth and development.
+The student will complete a paper that is no more than 6 pages including an APA formatted cover page, APA formatted reference page, and 3-4 pages of content with the goal of providing a thorough self-analysis, gaining greater self-understanding, reflecting on personal strengths, and developing a plan for future growth and development.
+This assignment may use the course textbook as a cited source

 Self-Ethnography Analysis Assignments assess competencies 1 (Ethical/Professional Behavior), 2 (Diversity), and 7 (Assessment).

-8 quizzes will cover the textbook material for the assigned Module: Week.
-Each quiz will be open-book/open-notes, contain 10 multiple-choice questions, and have a 15-minute time limit.
+The eight (8) quizzes will cover the textbook material for the assigned Module: Week.
+Each quiz will be open-book/open-notes and contains 10 questions.
 Weekly quizzes assess competencies 1 (Ethical and Professional Behavior), 2 (Diversity), 7 (Assessment), and 8 (Intervention).